a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/player-class-overview.md

 Each `update` cycle, the `Player` class will do a few things:
 1. Apply gravity (downward force)
-1. Handle player state (more details on player state [here](./player-states.md))
+1. Handle player flagManager (more details on player flagManager [here](./player-states.md))
 1. Update player animation and see if a switch is needed (`super.update()` does this)
-1. Move player by the amount it should be moved by based on the results of the handle player state step
+1. Move player by the amount it should be moved by based on the results of the handle player flagManager step